skypyproject/skypy/docs/install.rst

 - `pytest-astropy <https://github.com/astropy/pytest-astropy>`_
 - `pytest-rerunfailures <https://github.com/pytest-dev/pytest-rerunfailures>`_

-which can be installed using pip:
+The test dependencies can be installed using pip:

 .. code:: console

     $ pip install skypy[test]

-and can be run using pytest_:
+and the unit tests can then be run using pytest_:

 .. code:: console